toby-bro/VeriFuse/README.md

 To do this we are trying to take valid sv code and run it as a standalone program and fuzz it's inputs and try and detect discrepancies in the output.

+## Example usage

+- Change the name of the file in the `Makefile` in the `run` to the file you want as base for the fuzzing.
+- To remove the verbose remove the -v flag in the `Makefile`.
+- To see stats on the discrepancies run `./patterns`.
+- The rest of the Makefile is self explanatory.

 ## Challenges

 ### Imports